denismo/hopper/README.md

 You can also define a standalone pipeline with pre-defined source (ala Spark Streaming).

 Example below will listen on Kinesis HopperQueue for any messages match them to handlers (ala switch-case), processing sequentially (but asynchronously) until there are no more messages.
-Similar for Fork-Join, the handlers in this case are just normal Python functions.
+Similar for Fork-Join, the handlers in this case are just normal Python functions (or Python lambdas), and they will be invoked in separate Lambda invocations, ensuring the pipeline is non-blocking.

 This code will execute at top-level, inside of the "main" function.
 ```python